jamesaduncan/osom.guide/src/doctrine.md

 ### Do we have a bias towards action?

 We learn from playing the game.
-Activity, and feedback from it is the best tutor available.
+Activity and feedback from it is the best tutor available.

 ### Do we have a bias towards the new?

 Whatever we do will evolve.
-So we have bias towards the new, we're curious and we take appropriate risks.
+So we have a bias towards the new, we're curious and we take appropriate risks.
 We're willing to experiment to learn.

 ### Do we listen to our ecosystem?